This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re just interested in exploring the glass-bottomed walkway high above Jasper National Park, this tour gets you there!

-The Skywalk (pictured above) is an impressive glass-bottomed structure that hangs out into the valley offering some very stunning views.
-You cannot simply Park and walk onto the Skywalk, the only way to visit is on a tour from the Columbia Icefield Discovery Centre (located a couple of minutes down the road).
-The reason for this is that there is no parking at the Skywalk.
-So, your tickets to the Skywalk include roundtrip transport from the Discovery Centre as well as your admission to get on the Skywalk itself.
+You cannot simply park and walk onto the Skywalk, the only way to visit is on a tour from the Columbia Icefield Discovery Centre (located a couple of minutes down the road).
+There is no parking at the Skywalk, so your tickets to the Skywalk include roundtrip transport from the Discovery Centre as well as your admission to get on the Skywalk itself.

 Once you arrive at the Skywalk, you’ll get to see a variety of interpretive displays about the history of this glacier region before venturing out onto the glass-bottomed walkway for breathtaking views.
 You’ll be given headphones to enjoy a self-guided audio tour on this walk.
 You can explore on your own time and then return via any bus whenever you’re ready to go.